jcolag/entropy-arbitrage/2023-08-10-yesterday-s-enterprise.md

  > **PICARD**: I discovered long ago that she has a special wisdom.
 I've learned to trust it.
 I could arrange for you to speak with her if you wish.

-This comes precariously close to the [magical negro](https://en.wikipedia.org/wiki/Magical_Negro) trope.
+This comes precariously close to the {% wiki Magical_Negro|magical negro|en %} trope.

  > **PICARD**: One more ship will make no difference in the here and now.
 But twenty-two years ago, one ship could have stopped this war before it started.